 - You don’t need a degree to learn how to code.
 You can get started without any college/university debt!

-How to Start Coding – The Wider ConceptsWhen learning how to start coding, there are several things that you should fully understand:
+When learning programming, there are several things that you should fully understand:

 - Understand how networks work.
 It’s important to know how different computers can communicate with one another in various types of networks.
-This will make it easier to understand concepts that are introduced later.
+This will make it easier to understand the concepts that are introduced later.

 - Next, it’s important to know how to start building a website and get a domain.
 This stuff isn’t going to challenge you too much, but it is crucial in your journey to becoming a web developer.

-CSSThe next logical step to learning how to develop websites is to learn CSS.
-This still isn’t really a programming language though!
+The next logical step to learning how to develop websites is to learn CSS.
+This still isn’t a programming language though!
 However, it does introduce a load more variety into your websites and is another crucial step you need to take before you start programming in more interesting languages!